NK Maribor in European football: UEFA coefficient

 In European football, the UEFA coefficients are statistics used for ranking and seeding teams in club and international competitions.
-The table shows the position of Maribor, based on their UEFA coefficient club ranking, and four clubs, which are closest to Maribor's position (the two clubs with the higher coefficient and the two with the lower coefficient).
+The table below shows Maribor's current position, based on their UEFA coefficient club ranking, together with four other clubs which are closest to Maribor's position (two clubs with a higher coefficient and two with a lower or identical one).